andrewdbate/linkgopher/README.md

 # Link Gopher Fork

-This is a fork of Link Gopher, a web browser extension for Chrome and Firefox that extracts all links from the pages of all open tabs, sorts them, removes duplicates, and displays them in a new tab.
+This is a fork of Link Gopher, a web browser extension for Chrome and Firefox that extracts all links from the pages of all open tabs in the current window, sorts them, removes duplicates, and displays them in a new tab.

 ## Documentation
 You can find the documentation for the original Link Gopher [here](https://sites.google.com/site/linkgopher/Home).

 ## Installation
 To install this forked extension in Google Chrome, go to chrome://extensions/.

 ## License